District of Columbia Public Schools: D.C. School Choice Incentive Act of 2003

 In January 2004, Congress passed the D.C.
 School Choice Incentive Act of 2003.
 The law established a federally-funded private school voucher program known as the D.C.
 Opportunity Scholarship Program (OSP).
 The OSP distributes vouchers to low-income families to cover private school tuition.
 Because there are more eligible applicants than available vouchers, they are distributed by lottery.
 In 2010, a randomized controlled trial conducted under the auspices of the Department of Education examined the impacts of the OSP students, finding that it raised graduation rates.
 Students who were offered vouchers had a graduation rate of 82%, while those who used their vouchers had a graduation rate of 91%.
 By comparison, the rate for students who did not receive vouchers was only 70%.
 The study received the Department of Education's highest rating for scientific rigor.
 Over 90% of the study's participants were African American, and most of the remainder were Latino American.
 Further research found that students who received vouchers were 25% more likely to enroll in college than students with similar demographic characteristics who did not receive vouchers.

+Marian Anderson controversy

+In 1939, writing on behalf of the Board of Education of the District of Columbia now the District of Columbia State Board of Education, Ballou denied a request by contralto Marian Anderson to sing at the auditorium of the segregated white Central High School.
+As justification, he cited a federal law from 1906 requiring separate schools for the District.
+Meanwhile, the Daughters of the American Revolution had rejected a similar application.
+When Eleanor Roosevelt resigned from that organization in protest, author Zora Neale Hurston criticized her for remaining silent about the fact that the board had also excluded Anderson.
+"As far as the high-school auditorium is concerned," Hurston declared "to jump the people responsible for racial bias would be to accuse and expose the accusers themselves.
+The District of Columbia has no home rule; it is controlled by congressional committees, and Congress at the time was overwhelmingly Democratic.
+It was controlled by the very people who were screaming so loudly against the DAR.
+To my way of thinking, both places should have been denounced, or neither."
+Although Anderson later performed at an open-air concert at the Lincoln Memorial, the board retained its policy of exclusion.